ashrivas18/adf-case-tech-demo/README.md

 # adf-case-tech-demo
-Dummy data at this public API end point to facilitate technical demo for prospective client
+Dummy Case, Employee, and Documents data at this public API end point to facilitate technical walkthrough for PSPC